 IT is described as a “low-key” stroll through a Hampshire village, as churchgoers celebrate one of the most important dates in the Christian calendar.

-Led by a donkey, families have walked through the centre of Hamble every Palm Sunday to commemorate Jesus’ triumphal entry into Jerusalem in the last week of his life.
+Led by a donkey, families have walked through the centre of Hamble every Palm Sunday to commemorate Jesus’ triumphal entry into Jerusalem in the last week of

 But red tape has now put an end to St Andrew’s Church’s annual procession – with council bosses saying road closures, insurance and risk assessments are needed.